swaits/typst-collection/glossy/README.md

 - `plural` (optional): Override automatic pluralization of short form
 - `longplural` (optional): Override automatic pluralization of long form

+Note that if you just want an entry with `short` and `long`, you can use the abbreviated syntax.
+In this case, they `key` is used as the short form, and its value is used as the long form.
+See `WWW` as an example below.

 You can also load glossary entries from a data file using #yaml(), #json(), or similar.

 For example, the above glossary could be in this YAML file: